nus-cs2113-AY2223S2/tp/README.md

 ## Setting up in Intellij

-Prerequisites: JDK 11 (use the exact version), update Intellij to the most recent version.
+Prerequisites: JDK 11 (use the exact version), update Intellij to the most recent version..

 1. **Ensure Intellij JDK 11 is defined as an SDK**, as described [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk) -- this step is not needed if you have used JDK 11 in a previous Intellij project.
 1. **Import the project _as a Gradle project_**, as described [here](https://se-education.org/guides/tutorials/intellijImportGradleProject.html).